What is a pleural effusion?

 The staff will check your temperature for any sign that you are developing an infection.

 If fluid builds up again, you may need to have the effusion drained more than once.
 To stop the fluid from building up again, your doctor may recommend other types of treatment.
-These may be chemotherapy or hormonal therapy, depending on the type of cancer.
-Your doctor may also advise you to have a pleurodesis or a thoracoscopy.
+This may be chemotherapy or hormonal therapy, depending on the type of cancer.
+Your doctor may also advise you to have a pleurodesis or a thoracoscopy – these are explained in the next section.

 If a pleural effusion comes back